kibook/s1kd-tools/tools/s1kd-instance/README.md

     Rather than source objects, the objects specified are existing instances that will be updated.

+  - \-\#, --remove-duplicate-annotations
+    Remove duplicate applicability annotations, replacing references to the duplicates with references to the first occurrence of the same annotation.

+    Two annotations are considered duplicates if they have the exact same logic.

+    This option is particularly useful when combined with the -A (--simplify) option, since annotations that were different may become the same after simplification.

   - \-%, --read-only
     Make instance objects read-only.